 As a food manufacturer, you need to deliver effective packaging for your products in an ever-changing industry.
-Consumers are shopping in different ways, not just in grocery stores but also online.
+Consumers are shopping in different ways, not just in grocery stores but online, as well.

 So how do you reach them in these different settings, especially with so many options at their disposal?

-It requires a holistic approach.
+It requires a holistic and synergistic approach.
 Consider all aspects of your food packaging, from the branding possibilities and maximizing shelf presence, to providing protection, and promoting sustainability.

 By focusing on each, you can produce packaging that demonstrates high quality and communicates to the customer the value of what's inside at affordable prices.